 Alison K. Cohen, PhD, MPH

-Research Associate Trained in both education and epidemiology, Cohen’s work spans education, health, juvenile justice, civic engagement, and the urban environment, both domestically and internationally.
-She has worked with both nonprofit programs and research initiatives to this end, doing both quantitative and qualitative work. |
+Research Associate Trained in education and epidemiology, Cohen’s work spans education, health, juvenile justice, civic engagement, and the urban environment, both domestically and internationally.
+To this end, she has worked with nonprofit programs and research initiatives, doing both quantitative and qualitative work. |